 People tend to prefer aesthetically pleasing site layouts.
 The rule of thirds is a photography composition principle that involves the way eyes tend to scan a page.
 Designs should be broken up into horizontal and vertical thirds, creating a nine-square grid.
 When the subject of a picture is placed on an intersection of horizontal and vertical lines, it is said to be more visually pleasing.

 Similarly, the golden ratio utilizes naturally occurring patterns to create a visually pleasing design.
 The optimal 0.618 ratio of height to width creates a spiral that draws the eye in to focus on the subject.
-Designers can use both the rule of thirds and the gold ratio to determine appropriate placement of important page elements such as call-to-action buttons.
+Designers can use both the rule of thirds and the golden ratio to determine the appropriate placement of important page elements such as call-to-action buttons.